 Out west, I will use 10 or 12lb mainline, while when fishing the tributaries of the great lakes I will fish 8lb or 10lb line.
 If the river is fast and boisterous, might want to consider slightly stronger line.

 Can you fish braid on a Steelhead reel?

 Yes.
 Braid works well for steelhead fishing.
 I favour braid due to its high sensitivity, and its low diameter allows for extra casting distance.
 When fishing braid, it is even more important to have a reel with even line lay.

 When fishing braid, you can go for a slightly smaller reel or spool size.
-Using heavier braid than necessary simple reduces casting distance.
-My favourite braid to use for Steelhead fishing is Berkely Fireline.
+Using a heavier braid than necessary simple reduces casting distance.
+My favorite braid to use for Steelhead fishing is Berkely Fireline.
 (Check my Fireline review here)

-When fishing braid, you will also need to use leader.
+When fishing braid, you will also need to use a leader.
 Steelhead can be line shy, so use thinner leader of around 8lb in clear water, in murky water 12lb leaders can be fished.
 I fish around 9-12ft of leader, allowing for the leader to be around the spool while netting the fish.

 What is the best monofilament line to use on a Steelhead reel?

-I have written a overall of my eight favorite trout fishing lines here.
+I have written an overall of my eight favorite trout fishing lines here.
 There is no need to spend a lot of money to get good quality line.
-I personally like Stren Original, it is a very strong line which trends to over test so it is usually safe to use a slightly lighter breaking strain.
+I personally like Stren Original, it is a very strong line that trends to over test so it is usually safe to use a slightly lighter breaking strain.